-The global pandemic has recently made it obvious that no matter how successful or how prepared a business is, all it takes is one unexpected event to topple it.
-So, the level of asset protection one gets from forming an LLC in Oregon is very attractive to many business owners.
+No matter how successful and prepared a business is, all it takes is one unexpected event to topple it.
+So, the level of asset protection one gets from forming an LLC in Oregon is attractive to many business owners.

 Another reason people choose to form an LLC in Oregon is it’s a good way to ensure that your personal information is kept safe and off the public record.

 Unfortunately, hackers and scammers have become a lot better at what they do within the past decade.
 They can use the most seemingly insignificant personal information and use it to steal your identity and rack up thousands of dollars of debt in your name.

 If you choose a partnership or sole trader structure for your business entity instead of an Oregon LLC, your personal information will be registered publicly for anyone to find by searching the website of the Oregon Secretary of State.

 But when you form an LLC in Oregon, you can pretty easily make sure that your information is kept off the public record.

 How?
 You use an LLC formation service.
 Rather register your information with the Oregon Secretary of State’s website, so their information shows up on the website instead of yours.